cmu-delphi/www-main/content/covid19/ctis.md

 An international version of the survey was conducted by the University of Maryland in collaboration with Facebook.
 Its data [is available separately](https://covidmap.umd.edu/).

-Detailed technical documentation about the survey is available on our [site for data users](https://cmu-delphi.github.io/delphi-epidata/symptom-survey/).
+The [CTIS Methodology Report](https://dataforgood.facebook.com/dfg/resources/CTIS-methodology-report) gives technical details about the survey design and data collection process, and detailed technical documentation about the survey is available on our [site for data users](https://cmu-delphi.github.io/delphi-epidata/symptom-survey/).

 ## What are the surveys for?